-There are many different types of terpenes that come from the hemp plant, so depending on the type of sexual activities you are planning; you may want to carefully review the ingredients before you use them because it could either make your evening or break your evening.
+Many different types of terpenes come from the hemp plant, so depending on the type of sexual activities you are planning; you may want to carefully review the ingredients before you use them because it could either make your evening or break your evening.

-Limonene (which also comes from citrus plants) is an energizing terpene that improves focus and daily activity, which might be a perfect ingredient to get oneself energized for sexual activity.
+Limonene (also comes from citrus plants) is an energizing terpene that improves focus and daily activity, which might be a perfect ingredient to energize oneself for sexual activity.

 Linalool has relaxing, euphoric properties that may help get you in the mood and get you stimulated but, use in moderation because if you take too much, the linalool can be a sedative and I don’t believe you want to be sleeping on your partner – likely sends the wrong message.